UK approves two new Drax biomass plants

-LONDON Britain on Wednesday approved two new 299 megawatt (MW) biomass plants proposed by power producer Drax, but the generator said its investment decision depended on whether soon-to-be-announced state biomass subsidies are high enough.
+LONDON Aug 10 The British Energy Minister on Wednesday approved two new 299 megawatt (MW) biomass plants proposed by power producer Drax .

 "I am very pleased to give the go-ahead for these two new biomass power stations in Yorkshire and North Lincolnshire.
 They will not only enhance our security of supply, but provide low-carbon electricity that reduces our carbon dioxide emissions," Energy Minister Charles Hendry said in a statement.

-"These two new biomass power stations (...) will not only enhance our security of supply, but provide low-carbon electricity that reduces our carbon dioxide emissions."

-One of the plants will be built on Drax's Selby site in Yorkshire where the power producer owns a 4,000-MW coal plant, Europe's fourth largest carbon emitter in 2010.
+One of the plants will be built on Drax's Selby site where the power producer owns Britain's largest coal-fired power plant.

 The second plant will be located at South Killingholme near Immingham.

-Drax plans to replace at least half of its coal-fired capacity with biomass and could reach this target 3-4 years after new tariffs come into force, it said last week.

-The power producer already started co-firing biomass at its coal-fired plant last summer, but low government support levels mean the unit is expected to run at only 80 percent of its potential.
+The energy ministry is expected to announce new subsidy levels to support the use of biomass for power production.

+A spokeswoman said on Wednesday the government would shortly start consultation on new support levels for biomass.

-(Reporting by Karolin Schaps; Additional reporting by Gerard Wynn and Michael Szabo; editing by Keiron Henderson)
+(Reporting by Karolin Schaps; Additional reporting by Gerard Wynn; editing by Keiron Henderson)